Stocks tumble worldwide as bear market looms on Wall Street

 The 10-year yield jumped to 3.32% from 3.15%, and the higher level will make mortgages and many other kinds of loans for households and for businesses more expensive.
 It has more than doubled this year.

-The gap between the two-year and 10-year yields is also narrowing, a signal of increased pessimism about the economy in the bond market.
+The gap between the two-year and 10-year yields has also narrowed, a signal of decreased optimism about the economy in the bond market.
 If the two-year yield tops the 10-year yield, some investors see it as a sign of a looming recession.

 The pain for markets was worldwide as investors braced for more aggressive moves from a coterie of central banks.